Article Last Updated: November 2023

 It might not be as safe to drink and you might think.
 So it may be prudent to get a way to purify your water.

 What is Purified Water?

-Purified water originates from any source, but is heavily filtered and purified to remove things like contaminants and chemicals.
-There are many different ways to produce “purified water” including reverse osmosis, distillation and carbon filtration.
+Purified water originates from any source, but is heavily filtered to remove things like contaminants and chemicals.

-However, for water to be legally classed as “purified”, its impurities must be completely removed or down to extremely low levels.
+However, to be legally classed as “purified” means that its impurities must be completely removed or down to extremely low levels.

 What Is Spring Water?

 In very simple terms, spring water is water from a natural spring.
 It is not the same as rainwater or river water.

 Purified vs Spring Water

 |Purified drinking water may originate from any source including directly from the tap.